Welcome to UC Berkeley's College of Letters and Science!

 - After Golden Bear Advising, you may make an appointment with an L&S College Adviser.
 At this point, you should see which advisers are in your L&S Advising Neighborhood.

-First Year Students (Freshmen and Transfers)
+Your First Year at Cal (Freshmen and Transfers)

 Deadlines and Policies